Missions Trip SupportRraising

 Reflect on the words of Mueller:

 "Over the years, the Lord has faithfully taken care of us financially in our work of caring for the orphans by constantly raising up new supporters.
-God's promise is that they that trust in the Lord shall never be confounded. . .
+God's promise is that those that trust in the Lord shall never be confounded. . .

 "How precious to have learned to stand with God alone in the world, and yet to be happy and confident, and to know that 'no good thing will He withhold from them that walk uprightly.'
 (Psalm 84:11)"